Friday, March 27, 2026

 But this happens to be one of the Otome Villainess shows I've enjoyed the most, so why?

 What would be the appeal of this kind of story if it unironically existed?
 The appeal would be Romances that defy class barriers.
-The protagonist in ModuSeka as he starts felling in love with the two main girls feels like he is unworthy of them, like they are the lead characters and he is just a background character.
+The protagonist in ModuSeka as he starts falling in love with the two main girls feels like he is unworthy of them, like they are the lead characters and he is just a background character.
 As a Romance it is in fact doing exactly what you'd expect the non existent genre to do only gender inverted and with a meta twist.

 I also find it interesting to think about in the context of my thesis about how much 21st century Otaku media has it roots in Boys in the 90s enjoying Shoujo Media and taking influence from it.
+Maybe what guys want our of Romance and what Girls are not as inherently different as society keeps conditioning us to assume they are?

 I also really like Luxion, of every Anime character you could jokingly compare to MCU Jarvis, he might be the best.